sabifo4/LUCA-divtimes/03_additional_analyses/01_lou_analyses/LUCA-divtimes_noef/01_PAML/01_MCMCtree/README.md

 ./Combine_MCMC.sh $dataset mcmc_files_CLK "`seq 1 6`" CLK 20000 Y noEF_CLK
 ```

 The script above will generate a directory called `mcmc_files_CLK` inside the `00_prior` directory, where the `mcmc.txt` with the concatenated samples will be saved.
 In addition, a directory called `mcmcf4traces_noEF_CLK` will also be generated for each gene alignment so that formatted MCMC files compatible with programs such as `Tracer` can be used to check for chain convergence.

-A template script to generate the `FigTree.tre` file with this `mcmc.txt` has been saved inside the [`dummy_ctl_files`](dummy_ctl_files) directory.
+> [!NOTE]
+>
+> Please note that we have not been able to upload to this GitHub repository the `mcmcf4traces_<name>_CLK` directory nor the large concatenated `mcmc.txt` inside `mcmc_files_CLK`.
+If you have not generated them by following our guidelines and/or want to check out results, please download [the archive we stored at the University of Bristol data repository (~71Gb)](https://data.bris.ac.uk/datasets/405xnm7ei36d2cj65nrirg3ip/LUCAdivtimes.zip), which follows the same file structure as in this repository.

-We will now create a dummy alignment with only 2 AAs to generate the `FigTree` files using the concatenated `mcmc.txt` files.
+We will now create a dummy alignment with only 2 AAs, which is required to generate the `FigTree` files with the mean time estimates obtained when using the concatenated `mcmc.txt` files.
 In order to do that, we can run the [`Generate_dummy_aln.R`](scripts/Generate_dummy_aln.R).
-Once you run it, a new directory called `dummy_aln` will be created, which will contain the dummy alignment.
+Once you run this script, a new directory called `dummy_aln` will be created, which will contain the input dummy alignment.

-We have also generated dummy control file with option `print = -1`, which will not run an MCMC but, instead, will use the input files (file with the dummy alignment, calibrated tree file, and concatenated `mcmc.txt` file) to generate a `FigTree.tre` file with the mean estimated divergence times and the corresponding mean CIs using all the samples collected during all the MCMCs.
+We have also generated dummy control file to read the dummy alignment.
+Additionally, we have enabled option `print = -1`.
+This print setting lets `MCMCtree` know that an MCMC is not to be run.
+Instead, `MCMCtree` is told to read the input files (file with the dummy alignment, the calibrated tree file, and the concatenated `mcmc.txt` file) and summarise the samples in the `mcmc.txt` (those that were collected from those chains that passed the filters!).
+The final mean estimated divergence times and the corresponding CIs will be written in the output `FigTree.tre` file.

 ```sh
 # Run from `sum_analyses/00_prior`